teuben/astr288p-fall16/lectures/Lecture4.md

 ## Python

+In the previous lecture we installed our own version (miniconda3) of pythin.
+Make sure you have the right version using the **which** command!
+There are at least 4 ways you may run python:

 * python: the script interpreter

 ```
 	python
+	which python
 ```

 	Normally never typed by the user, but python scripts normally start with